til2to/til2to/README.md

 Web Developer
 -------------

+- 🌍  I'm based in Accra, Ghana
 - ✉️  You can contact me at [padwusup@gmail.com](mailto:padwusup@gmail.com)
+- 💞️ I’m looking to collaborate on React projects
 - 🤝  I'm open to collaborating on interesting JavaScript projects
 - ⚡ Fun fact: ...